 Any approval may be withdrawn at any time by the Championship Organisers.

-Historic Cars

-Forced Induction Historic cars are eligible for the series subject to the requirements of Technical Regulations.

-Normally aspirated, Historic cars are eligible for the series subject to the requirements of Technical Regulations.

-The responsibility to prove eligibility is that of the Competitor at all times.
-For clarification of a Competitor refer to the Motorsport UK Yearbook section B. Nomenclature & Definitions.

-The Championship Organisers in conjunction with a Licensed Eligibility Scrutineer shall determine matters as to the eligibility and the implementation which may involve photographing any part of the vehicle and performing electrical diagnostics at the scrutineer’s discretion.

 11.2.3 Classes:

-11.2.3.1 Cars will run in nine classes based on actual capacity plus equivalency factor, plus various modification-based penalties, and bonus where applicable: Limited Racing Members will not be eligible for Podium recognition, championship award/ trophies and championship points.
+11.2.3.1 Cars will run in 6 classes based on actual capacity plus equivalency factor, plus various modification-based penalties, and bonus where applicable: Limited Racing Members will not be eligible for Podium recognition, championship award/ trophies and championship points.